ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 The Whiteboard tool can be used with the Microsoft Surface hub appliance.
 When using the tool easy sharing can be configured.
 Easy sharing allows sharing of Whiteboard sessions without logging into the Surface Hub appliance.

+Microsoft Whiteboard Configuration applicable to all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Whiteboard for everyone in the organisation | Enabled | Allowing the use of Whiteboard within the organisation.